 Yet, another symptom of a tired and sleep-deprived body is an upset stomach.
 Sleep and relaxation are crucial to our existence.
 When the body is not well-rested and is deprived of quality sleep over large periods of time, it starts affecting our daily body functions.
 You may feel tired and fatigued, in addition to cramps in the stomach and in some cases even diarrhea and watery stool.

 6 Reasons Why Curd is the Best Cure for Indigestion?

 As we know, that as per Ayurveda, curd is the best cure for an upset stomach.
-Here are the reasons why you should consider using curd during indigestion or upset stomach.
+The benefits of curd for an upset stomach are many.
+And these work effectively too.
+Here are the reasons that makes curd a good for indigestion and for an upset stomach.

 1. Rich in Probiotic

 Curd, being an item rich with probiotic potential, consists of a lactic acid bacterium which further improves lactose digestion, thus making it safe to digest even for people who are lactose intolerant.

 The bacterium present in curd when ingested is responsible for shortening the intestinal transit time, which helps in getting rid of the undigested waste.

 Curd is considered to be good for the treatment of symptoms related to indigestion.
 It has live cultures (i.e., bacteria) present.
 Thanks to these live cultures who keep our gut healthy.

 Having live cultures present benefits us in curing stomach-related problems such as indigestion and increase our metabolism.